ZNav/orbit/README.md

 #### In Place Operators

-	L	loop from beginning of table without changing x
-	K	use x as the starting value of next drop op
-	X	clear only x
+	L	loop from beginning of table without changing x (loop) K	use x as the starting value of next drop op (keep) X	clear only x
 	C	clear all variables
 	R	return null